goldprice.dev vs Polygon.io / Massive.com

 - Does Polygon.io / Massive.com cover futures-settlement gold futures settlement?

 - Yes, Massive covers futures including GC (gold), SI (silver), and HG (copper) on its futures plan. goldprice.dev also covers gold, silver, and copper futures settlement.
-The difference is downstream: goldprice.dev attaches per-source license disclosure and exposes a market-implied distribution endpoint built from Polymarket and Kalshi commodity-market quotes.
-Massive returns settlement prices without per-source attribution or prediction-market overlay.
+The difference is downstream: goldprice.dev attaches per-source license disclosure, a forward view (CME futures curve + analyst consensus), and a cross-source divergence flag between live spot oracle and settlement.
+Massive returns settlement prices without per-source attribution or forward-view overlay.

 - Which API has MCP (Model Context Protocol) support?

-- Which API exposes prediction-market analytics for gold?
+- Which API exposes a forward view and cross-source divergence for gold?

-- goldprice.dev does; Massive does not. goldprice.dev emits a distribution endpoint with p25, p50, and p75 percentiles aggregated from Polymarket and Kalshi commodity markets, a cross-source divergence flag between live spot oracle and futures settlement, and cross-platform arbitrage data between Polymarket and Kalshi.
-Massive does not aggregate prediction-market data; gold is quoted as a single XAU/USD forex price.
+- goldprice.dev does; Massive does not. goldprice.dev emits a forward-view endpoint covering the CME futures curve plus analyst consensus (Reuters Poll, Yardeni, WGC), and a cross-source divergence flag between live spot oracle and futures settlement.
+Massive does not offer a forward view or cross-source divergence; gold is quoted as a single XAU/USD forex price.

 - Which API should I pick for multi-asset coverage beyond metals?